Resource Center

 Can I Require Employees to Work Overtime?

-Yes, you’re free to create work schedules as you see fit, even if that entails requiring employees to work overtime.
-You may discipline employees for refusing to work scheduled overtime; the punishment may include termination.
+The law further gives employers the right to discipline – including firing – employees for refusing to comply with scheduled overtime.
 However, you cannot penalize an employee for refusing to work on the 7th day of their workweek.

 What Is the Longest Shift Employees Can Legally Work in California?